Inflatable Hot Tub Electricity Costs

 How much electricity does an inflatable hot tub use?

-In the winter, our hot tub uses about 9 kilowatt-hours per day, with average temperatures of about 45 degrees.
-With the insulation I put on, it uses about 20% less energy.
+Here’s my experience: I live in the San Francisco Bay Area.
+I have a 177 gallon “4 person” inflatable hot tub that plugs into a regular 110 volt outlet.
+In the winter, our hot tub uses about 9 kilowatt-hours per day, with average outdoor temperatures of about 45 degrees.
+I added insulation, making it use about 20% less energy.
 In the summer, it uses 4 kilowatt-hours per day, with average temperatures 60-70.

 Depending where you live, electricity costs $0.08 to $0.50 per kilowatt-hour.
 So if your electricity is expensive (like where I live), your hot tub may cost: